madetech/handbook/guides/learning/README.md

 ### When do the learning allowances expire?

+If you joined Made Tech before the 1st September 2021
-Everyone’s learning allowance expire at on the 31st December 2021.
-You will be given a new allowance on the 1st January 2022.
+- Your learning allowance expires on the 31st December 2021

-As we are in the process of aligning the learning allowance calendar to the Made Tech Financial year, all exisiting team members will be given 6 learning days and a personal learning budget of £150 to spend between the 1st January to the 31st May 2022.
-Then the allowances will be reset and the full year allowance will be given to spend between the 1st June 2022 to the 31st Decemeber 2022.
+We are in the process of aligning the learning allowance calendar to the Made Tech Financial year, this means you will be given 6 learning days and a personal learning budget of £150 to spend between the 1st January to the 31st May 2022.
+Then the allowances will be reset and the full year allowance will be given to spend between the 1st June 2022 to the 21st May 2023.

+However, if you joined on or after the 1st September 2021
+- Your learning allowance expires on the 31st May 2022
+- You will be give a new, full year allownance on the 1st June 2022

 ## Showcases